Jerky Making is Deliciously Simple!

 Jerky and Snack Sticks are the most popular meat snacks on the market today.
 Millions of pounds of jerky are purchased in retail outlets each year by eager customers looking for a quick, delicious snack.
 The average cost of a pound of jerky sold commercially is $24 - $36 a pound.
 Now, with just a little effort and very little time, you can make delicious jerky right in your oven or dehydrator at home.

 We make jerky the easiest way: with the LEM Jerky Cannon or Jerky Gun.
-You can also cut (with the grain!) and marinate the meat, placing the cut meat on an LEM Rack & Pan.
+Make delicious strips of jerky from any beef, turkey, deer, duck, wild game, or other lean ground meat.
 Just follow the directions on your Backwoods Jerky Seasoning and you'll be making jerky in no time!

-Cook at low heat in your oven or in an LEM Dehydrator.
-Don't worry - the Cure (included with LEM Backwoods Seasonings) makes cooking at low temps safe while adding flavor and color.
+Cook at low heat in your oven or in a Dehydrator.
+Don't worry - the Cure is included with the Jerky Seasoning, makes cooking at low temperatures safe while adding flavor and color.

 How To Make Jerky With An LEM Jerky Cannon: